dorianHe/dorianhe.github.io/_posts/2019-01-18-An-experiment.md

 | check ResueTime before sleep(+1)|||

 I started this system on the 17th of Jan.
 I will update this post after 1 week, 1 month and 3 months writing down the progress and feelings.

+**Updates on 1st, Feb**

+Finally I got some time updating this post.
+In general, this system helps to me smoke less and drink more water everyday.
+It is still a bit hard for me to sleep early.
+But at least for now, this system works.